HKdigital/hkdigital--lib-core/README.md

 # HKdigital's lib Sveltekit

+Base library that we use to power up our Sveltekit projects

+This is a library for [SvelteKit](https://svelte.dev/) projects.
+It contains common code and components that we use to create our projects.

+## Status

 **EARLY DEVELOPMENT RELEASE**

-This is a library for [SvelteKit](https://svelte.dev/) projects, that contains common code and components that we use to create our projects.
+This package is incomplete and not fully tested.
+Do not use in production environments yet.

+## A note about tailwindcss

+Components in this package use [tailwindcss](https://tailwindcss.com/).

+To compile tailwind classes inside this package, you must add the package location to your tailwindcss plugin configuration (instructions below).

 ## Using the library